birkin/rust_marc_temp_experimentation/README.md

     - played around with rust-marc but was having trouble pulling out specific data.
     - so am now experimenting with how marc_cli calls rust-marc.

+- notes...
+    - the combined file is 233MB, and yields 195,190 marc records.

 Resources: